Lyngen Municipality: Geography

-The municipality is situated on the Lyngen peninsula, with the Lyngen fjord to the east and Ullsfjorden to the west.
+The municipality is situated on the Lyngen Peninsula, with the Lyngen fjord to the east and Ullsfjorden to the west.
 The municipal centre is the village of Lyngseidet, a pretty settlement on an isthmus that almost cuts the peninsula in the middle.
 Other villages include Furuflaten, which has various industries, and Svensby.
 Nord-Lenangen faces the open sea, and is largely a fishing village.
-The municipality has its own shipping company, operating the car ferries west to Breivikeidet in Tromsø and east to Olderdalen in Kåfjord meeting European route E6.
+The municipality has its own shipping company, operating the car ferries west to Breivikeidet in Tromsø Municipality and east to Olderdalen in Kåfjord Municipality where the European route E6 highway can be accessed.
 There is also a road going south along the shore of the fjord connecting to the main E6 road, giving ferry-free access to the main road network.

 The Lyngen peninsula is a very scenic and mountainous area, known as the Lyngen Alps, with the highest peaks in Troms county.
-The highest peak is Jiehkkevárri, reaching 1834 m.
+The highest peak in the municipality is Jiehkkevárri, reaching 1834 m.
 Another prominent mountain is Store Lenangstind.
 The Strupbreen lies in this mountain range, northwest of Lyngseidet.
-The Lyngen Alps are presently being discovered by off-piste skiers from around the world.
+The Lyngen Alps are used frequently by off-piste skiers from around the world.